 First Call Resolution Rate

-The first call resolution rate (RCF) is the percentage of problems that are correctly resolved during the first call of the client, eliminating any subsequent call or interaction on the problem.
+The first call resolution rate (RCF) is the percentage of problems that are correctly resolved during the first call with the client, eliminating any subsequent call or interaction on the problem.